-- 11:00 -- If you have not made it to the Fujisan hotel (original 8th station) by this time, immediately begin descending on Day Hike!
-If you do not start descending right away there is a high probability you will not make it back to the bus on time. - 13:00 -- Regardless of where you are at this time, immediately begin descending on Day Hike!
-If you have not made it to the summit well before 13:00 and you do not start descending right away, there is a high probability you will not make it back to the bus on time. - If you reach the summit, it's a good opportunity to recuperate, eat, drink water, and reapply sunscreen. - If time permits, you may walk around the crater.
-It takes approximately 1.5 hours. - Give yourself ample time to descend, i.e., don't wait until 13:00. - The descent trail begins behind the summit bathroom.
+- 13:00 Regardless of where you are at this time, immediately begin descending on Day Hike!
+If you have not made it to the summit well before 13:00 and you do not start descending right away, there is a high probability you will not make it back to the bus on time. - If you reach the summit, it's a good opportunity to recuperate, eat, drink water, reapply sunscreen and tighten your shoelaces. - If time permits, you may walk around the crater.
+It takes approximately 1.5 hours. - Give yourself ample time to descend, i.e., don't wait until 13:00. - The descent trail begins behind the summit bathroom,